Salary sacrifice - the basics

 - Ultra-low emission cars

-All other salary sacrifice arrangements in place before 6 April 2017 will be protected until 5 April 2018, and salary sacrifice arrangements in place before 6 April 2017 for cars, accommodation and school fees will be protected for up to 4 years (until 5 April 2021).
+All other salary sacrifice arrangements in place before 6 April 2017 were protected until 5 April 2018, and salary sacrifice arrangements in place before 6 April 2017 for cars, accommodation and school fees will be protected for up to 4 years (until 5 April 2021).

 HM Revenue & Customs guidance on salary sacrifice can be found here(Opens new window).